 You cry out into the darkness, “What will happen to me?
 No one even knows I am alive.”
 Then there is a knock on the door and strangers with smiling faces crowd into your living room.
 “Agape?
 A doctor?
 You have medicines?”
 Can you imagine the tears streaming down her face when she hears, “God loves you!
 He has not forgotten you.”?
 Agape goes where no one else dares to go and helps those no one cares about.

 Agape conducts medical expeditions into remote areas, taking doctors, medicines, and supplies to the people who live there.
 After meeting the physical needs, Agape team members are often able to address deeper spiritual needs.
-Agape needs medical and non-medical people who will "GO" on these medical teams to share the Love of God with people who know little or nothing about Him.
+Agape needs medical and non-medical people who will "GO" on these medical teams.

 Medical Expeditions Medical and non-medical people travel in small, individualized teams of 4 to 6 people, including translators, to remote, isolated isolated villages, places where no one else wants or cares to go.
 Teams travel by trains, private cars, and public transportation.
 In some cases, you may even travel by horse sleigh, snow mobile, reindeer sleigh, 6x6 trucks, or river boat.
 You may also be able to experience an authentic banya and roll in the snow!
 Don’t miss it!
 It is a FANTASTIC experience.